-It is hard to imagine another employment lawyer with a comparable record both in the courtroom and at the negotiating table.
+It is difficult to imagine another employment lawyer with a comparable record both in the courtroom and at the negotiating table.
 Mr. Wigdor routinely tries cases to verdict – having won numerous verdicts in the millions of dollars and regularly appearing in the New York Law Journal’s “Top Verdicts.”
-Because of his employment trial verdicts and high profile cases, Mr. Wigdor has been referred to in major news publications as “one of New York’s most high profile litigators,” “a top New York Lawyer,” “a high profile American lawyer,” and “a prominent lawyer.”
+Because of his employment trial verdicts and high-profile cases, Mr. Wigdor has appeared in several profiles about his career, including articles in the New York Times, Bloomberg Businessweek, and the London Independent.
+Mr. Wigdor has been referred to in these and other major news publications as one of New York’s most high-profile litigators.
+Mr. Wigdor has been at the forefront of some of the most widely publicized sexual harassment and sexual assault cases that have made headline news around the world.
+A former U.S. Senator for New York said of Mr. Wigdor, “it’s much better to have him on our side than risk sitting across from him.”

 Mr. Wigdor was named as one of the Top 100 Trial Lawyers in the USA by the National Trial Lawyers and one of the Top 100 Labor and Employment Lawyers by the American Society of Legal Advocates.
 Two peer review studies, The Best Lawyers in America and Super Lawyers, have recognized Mr. Wigdor as one of the best Employment Trial Lawyers in America.

-- $1.35 million verdict in a disability case where our client was terminated from his employer after disclosing he was HIV positive; and
+· $1.35 million verdict in a disability case where our client was terminated from his employer after disclosing he was HIV positive;

 Mr. Wigdor’s practice focuses on litigation and counseling of individuals and companies in connection with a wide array of employment issues, criminal matters and international issues.
 He has represented numerous clients who have been victimized by discrimination or harassment based on pregnancy, race, gender, age, sexual orientation or disability, including, but certainly not limited to: